open-cogsci/osdoc/content/pages/download.md

 	<b>Standard</b> Windows no installation required (.zip)
 </a>

 The Megapack is identical to the standard Python 3.7 download above, except that it comes with a large number of libraries for scientific computing pre-installed.
+The Megapack also includes advanced support for JavaScript (code completion, syntax checking, etc.).

 <a role="button" class="btn btn-default btn-align-left" href="$url-windows-exe-py3-megapack$">
 	<b>Megapack</b> Windows installer (.exe)